GalvanizeOpenSource/math-essentials-for-data-science/src/linear-algebra-2.rst

 5.47722557505
 5.47722557505

 The norm shown above is also known as Frobenius norm.
-The Frobenius norm, sometimes also called the Euclidean norm (a term unfortunately also used for the vector -norm), is matrix norm of an matrix defined as the square root of the sum of the absolute squares of its elements.
+The Frobenius norm, sometimes also called the Euclidean norm (a term unfortunately also used for the vector-norm), is norm of an matrix defined as the **square root of the sum of the absolute squares of its elements**.
 The following is a generalized way to write many types of norms.

 .. math::
    ||\mathbf{x}||_{p} =  \left( \sum_{i} |x_i|^{p} \right)^{\frac{1}{p}}

-Norm are used to map vectors to non-negative values.
-Using intuition the Euclidean norm of a vector measures the distance from the origin of the Euclidean space (vector tail), to a point in that space (vector tip).
+* Norms are used to map vectors to non-negative values
+* The Euclidean norm (where :math:`p=2` ) of a vector measures the distance from the origin in Euclidean space

 There are many nice properties of the Euclidean norm.
 The norm squared of a vector is just the vector dot product with itself

 .. math::